 We provide lots of detailed specifications of our bikes on their respective model pages, make sure to check them out, often enough the information such as maximum tire and chainring clearances, bottom bracket or headset standard are right there.
 When building up a frameset you will find even more detailed specification on the respective frameset page.
 When unsure we recommend consulting your local dealer for assistance on your project.
 If you feel like crucial information is missing do not hesitate to get in touch with us, we are glad to help out.

 I have some defects in my paint, do you have touch-up paint available?

 We´ve omitted to deliver touch up paint with our bikes since the release of 2019 Model year.
 Reason being that the paint would only last for half a year or so, depending on storage.
 By the time most of our customers would need it, is already deteriorated.
 Since this would lead to shipping polluting waste throughout the world, we decided against it.

-However, there are many online retailers that offer touch-up paint pens, who can mix a fitting color for you, which can find with comparing against a RAL or Pantone deck.
+However, there are many online retailers that offer touch-up paint pens, who can mix a fitting color for you, or supply a close-matching color that could be found by comparing against a RAL or Pantone deck.

 We trust our distributors to supply our retailers in their respective countries.